inivekin/abosa/abosa.typ

 but I can't charge the particles nor hold the worlds in ringing lock.
 Nae solar winds nor orbitals
-leaves endless road fae quiet rock.
+means endless road fae quiet rock.
 A prince once claimed unprovable, o asteroid B-six-twelve's queen, that stars are made more beautiful